Thanks to this book writing business I have just acquired the most expensive dishwasher in Spain.

 First of all I had to figure out where I was going to put it, as our kitchen wasn’t exactly large.

 After much mumbling and measuring I decided that between the cooker and the sink would be a good idea.
 Unfortunately that space housed a cupboard filled with our variety of saucepans and fry-pans.
 But I figured I could transfer those to the cupboard which, up until that point, stored the jugs, sieves, colanders and other culinary equipment.
 All I needed to do was find another place for those.

 Simple.
 I would buy a new cupboard to mount on the wall, which could easily accommodate such lightweight items as sieves, etc. Then I thought if I purchased three units to fill the entire space available I would also be able to spread out the load of other kitchen essentials which was currently crammed into cupboards tighter than passengers in a Ryanair 737 jet.

-Before the new cupboards could be installed, however, it would be necessary to remove some water pipes from the walls which had become superfluous to requirements when we had removed the back-up electric hot-water heater (for when there was no solar heated water).
+Before the new cupboards could be installed, however, it would be necessary to remove some water pipes from the walls which had become superfluous to requirements when we had removed the inefficient back-up electric water heater (for when there was no solar heated water after a couple of cloudy days).
 I warned the plumber I would be requiring his services soon.

 I measured the space which would be available after the removal of the saucepans cupboard and with my trusty tape-measure in hand, I trawled all the white-goods stores within a 20km radius of our casa to acquire the cheapest, half decent dishwasher I could find.